 Fran Siegel Memorial Scholarship Awarded to one Midwest Metalsmiths member to take a class at William Holland School of Lapidary Arts

 Gabriel Chaille 2020 Recipient from Southern Illinois University Carbondale

 Midwest Metalsmiths embrace many aspects of metalwork: enameling, jewelry, sculpture, blacksmithing, and vessels as well as educators, and gallery owners.
 Visit the individual member's page to acquaint yourself with the depth of talent and the broad use of metalsmithing skills.
 Meet Our Artists

 Hosting four to six workshops featuring local and nationally known artists each year is a big part of who Midwest Metalsmiths are.
-During this time of the Corona 19 Pandemic we have been forced to set aside our workshop activity.
+We are back with a virtual workshop in July.
 We will be back with live workshops when it is safe.
-In the mean time we are doing virtual studio tours and are planning some virtual metalsmithing skill events in 2021.

 Check out past virtual studio tours HERE

 Pieces of metal just cut for jewelry pieces using a metal shear.

 Miles of precious and ferrous metal wire goes into wire work jewelry.